sarkershantonu/sarkershantonu.github.io/_posts/2020/2020-09-05-maven-jmeter-properties.md

 So, if you need to change any properties from jmeter.properties, put in user.properties file.

 ### Default Path
-By default all properties are pointed to
+By default all properties are pointed to **/src/test/jmeter**, the test case directory

 ### Default Property location